CogStack/CogStack-Pipeline/docs/examples/index.md

 Apart from that, this example uses the standard stack of microservices (see: [CogStack ecosystem](#cogstack-ecosystem)) and also uses a single CogStack *properties* file, running only one instance of CogStack data processing engine.

-[//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the CogStack Docker image used in this example is `cogstacksystems/cogstack-pipeline-gate:dev-latest`.
-This image are build from the `dev` branch.
-However, once the development branch will be merged to `master` the image name will be updated.**

 # <a name="example-9"></a> Example 9